Latest News

 EXPLORATION BET

+Do we have to expect a similar situation as at the beginning of this century when massive, unrestrained investments in new gas and oil resources led us to overspend and get poor returns?
 Most likely not.
-Big Oil companies have become hyper-focused on profit and have implemented cost-saving measures that allow them to make money even if the oil price drops below $50.
-Chevron wants to cut structural costs between $3 and $4 billion dollars by 2026.
+Big Oil companies have a laser-like focus on profitability.
+They've instituted cost-saving measures that will allow them to make money even if the oil price drops below $50.
+Chevron wants to reduce its structural costs between $3 and $4 billion dollars by 2026.
 This includes laying off 15% of the global workforce.

 It may sound good to Big Oil, but the reality could be harsh for Chevron and other companies in the oil industry if energy transition gains momentum again as many predict.

-Subscribe to my Power Up newsletter to receive my weekly column, plus additional energy insights, and links to trending articles every Monday and Thursday.
+Subscribe to my Power Up newsletter to receive my weekly column, plus additional energy insights and links trending stories in your mailbox every Monday and Thursday.
 Subscribe to my Power Up Newsletter here.
 You like this column?
-Open Interest (ROI) is your new essential source of global financial commentary.
+Check out Open Interest, your new essential source for global commentary on financial markets.
 ROI provides data-driven, thought-provoking analysis.
 The markets are changing faster than ever.
 ROI can help you keep up.
 Follow ROI on LinkedIn, X.

 (source: Reuters)